parcuri/derekkedziora.com/_pages/open-redesign.md

 ## In Progress

-- Rewrite home page and about page so their content doesn’t overlap
+- Add the *Now* page to the main RSS feed.
+Keep the /now URL always pointing to the latest update without having to manually change previous now updates.

 ## To Do

 - Cull low quality content
 - Organize remaining content into more usable categories
-- Merge *Now* and *English Learning* into single RSS feed with the blog posts
+- Add *English Learning* into single RSS feed with the blog posts
 - Update Portfolio page
 - Redo site navigation: header nav, subtitles, footer and homepage
 - Update Post layout